A traffic ticket is not an unusual event for any regular driver. But under certain conditions, "another" ticket can raise real problems.

 Your insurance rates can rise significantly, you could lose your license, and end up with a criminal record.
 Penalties depend on your speed, your driving record and other factors.

-When Mark B. Williams, PLC handles speeding, reckless driving, careless driving or other charges, we are frank with our clients about where they stand.
+When Mark B. Williams & Associates, PLC handles speeding, reckless driving, careless driving or other charges, we are frank with our clients about where they stand.
 While it is often possible to have charges reduced, eliminating them is rare.
 With our extensive experience, we know what to expect from the legal system, and we do not over-promise on the possibilities.

 We realize people are surprised to find themselves in the position of losing a commercial driver's license, having their immigration status threatened, even losing a government security clearance.